Skip to Main Content

 Lesson Plans that complement the ES Observer role

-A person sitting outside observing and taking notes on a laptop.The Observer role is great eclipse day activity for students and their families to do together.
+A person sitting outside observing and taking notes on a laptop.The Observer role is great eclipse day activity for students and/or their families to do together.
 Anyone who submits their observations online will also receive a downloadable certificate!
 You can prepare your students to be Eclipse Soundscapes Observers with these lessons.
-Then invite your students and their families to be Eclipse Soundscapes Observers as a family activity to do at home on eclipse day!
-We hope you will encourage your students to submit their observations via the webform on the Observer Role page or have your students bring in their notes after the eclipse and submit observations as class activity!
+Then invite your students and their families to be Eclipse Soundscapes Observers as a family activity to do at home or at school on eclipse day!
+We hope you will encourage your students to submit their observations via the webform on the Observer Role page or have your students bring in their notes after the eclipse and submit observations as a class activity!
 When people submit their observations on the Observer Role page, they are contributing to NASA eclipse science!
+This curriculum also pairs very well with the Kingdom in Peril lessons created by Infiniscope and shared below in the additional resources section!

 The moon’s black disk completely covers the sun.
 Now, in the absence of the sun’s full light, its massive outer corona is revealed.
 Uniquely visible during a full eclipse, grand flourishes of light called helmet streamers extend in all directions behind the moon’s black disk.
 At the edge of the moon, the helmet streamers are intensely bright, fading to wisps of ghostly white as they stretch across space, far from the moon, like flower petals.